Help with Funeral Costs

-It’s available to families facing financial hardship, as well as parents who have experienced the death of a stillborn child, baby, child, or adolescent.
+It’s available to families facing financial hardship.
+It is also offered to parents who have experienced the death of a stillborn child, baby, child, or adolescent.
 In each case, families receive our usual Care for the Whole Person.

-When applicable, our Professional Services fee can be reduced by up to 80% — a saving of $1,000 to $2,700, depending on the arrangement.
+When applicable, our Professional Services fee can be reduced by at least $1,000, depending on the arrangement.
 As all other items and services are provided at cost, the total amount would need to be paid upfront.

 If you need additional funds, there are various options available — learn more.